Comprehensive Inpatient Care. All the Comforts of Home

 -

 Patients receive at least two daily in-person visits from a nurse or a paramedic who will check on them, monitor their progress and answer any questions they might have.
-In addition, there will be daily in-person or virtual visits from a doctor, nurse and/or other medical professionals.
+In addition, there will be daily in-person or virtual visits from a doctor and/or other medical professionals.
 Virtual visits will be conducted using Zoom on a smart phone or computer.
 If you need assistance in getting Zoom set up on your device, your care team can help.
 These visits help your team understand how you are doing and if you need additional medical care or services.

 - Meals and Medication Delivery